-2.0 Materials and Methods:
+2 Materials and Methods

+2.1 Respirometric Studies

-2.1 Respirometric Studies: An N-CON electrolytic aerobic respirometer (NCON Systems Co.
+An N-CON electrolytic aerobic respirometer (NCON Systems Co.
 Inc., Crawford, GA) with adjustable temperature controlled water baths was used for this study.
 Acclimated cultures capable of degrading nonylphenol were developed using wastewater from the Mullica Hill wastewater treatment plant located in New Jersey.
 The acclimated cultures were grown at the temperature the experiments were to be carried out.
+Enrichment of bacteria capable of degrading nonylphenol was accomplished in batch reactors containing nonylphenol as the sole carbon source.
+The culture was acclimated to nonylphenol through repeated transfers into fresh autoclaved nutrient buffer media, thereby ensuring that at least 99% of the bacteria used in the experiments were involved in the biodegradation of nonylphenol.

 Nonylphenol with 98.0% purity was obtained from Fluka (Fluka, Milwaukee, WI).
 The analytical standard of NP with 98.0% purity was purchased from Aldrich Chemical Co.
 (Milwaukee, WI).
 All other solvents were purchased from Sigma Chemical Co.
 (St. Louis, MO).
-Nonylphenol concentrations of 30 mg/L, 90 mg/L, and 150 mg/L were used for this study.
+Nonylphenol concentrations of 30, 90, and 150 mg/L were used for this study.
 HACH BOD nutrient buffer pillows (HACH Chemical Company, Loveland, CO) were used for the growth media.
 The respirometer was set at a constant temperature of 20°C for conducting experiments with various NP concentrations.
-Separate trials were conducted at 15°C, 20°C, and 30°C to determine the effects of temperature on the biodegradation kinetics of nonylphenol at a concentration of 30 mg/L. NP and cell concentrations were measured at certain intervals by extracting samples from the reactors that were equipped with side arms with septa for sample collection.
-NP was measured using a Hewlett Packard 1100 HPLC according to the method outlined by Giger et al. (6).
-Cell mass was measured as protein by the method of Lowry et al. (19).
+Separate trials were conducted at 15, 20, and 30°C to determine the effects of temperature on the biodegradation kinetics of nonylphenol at a concentration of 30 mg/L. NP and cell concentrations were measured at certain intervals by extracting samples from the reactors that were equipped with side arms with septa for sample collection.
+NP was measured using a Hewlett Packard 1100 HPLC according to the method outlined by Giger et al. (1984).
+Cell mass was measured as protein by the method of Lowry et al. (1951).
 Literature indicates that dry cell mass is twice the protein concentration.
 As such cell mass was calculated by doubling the protein concentrations.
 Controls without NP and cells only were maintained to determine oxygen uptake due to endogenous cell growth.
 Abiotic degradation of NP was also assessed by maintaining controls with NP only.
 All experiments were conducted in duplicates.

-2.2 Modeling NP Biodegradation: Biodegradation kinetics play an important role in the fate of synthetic organic chemicals in both natural and laboratory environments.
-As a consequence, prediction of the fate of such chemicals requires quantification of their biodegradation rates (18).
+2.2 Modeling NP Biodegradation

+Biodegradation kinetics play an important role in the fate of synthetic organic chemicals in both natural and laboratory environments.
+As a consequence, prediction of the fate of such chemicals requires quantification of their biodegradation rates (Brown et al. 1990).
 Determination of the parameters describing biodegradation was once a tedious and labor-intensive undertaking.
-However, it is now possible to determine biodegradation parameters by oxygen uptake data collected automatically from batch reactors using electrolytic respirometry (20-24).
-The principles of aerobic respirometry have been described in details by Grady and his coworkers (20,21,23,24).
+However, it is now possible to determine biodegradation parameters by oxygen uptake data collected automatically from batch reactors using electrolytic respirometry.
+The principles of aerobic respirometry have been described in details by Grady and his coworkers (Dang et al. 1989; Gejlsbjerg et al. 2003; Grady et al. 1989; Smets et al. 1996).
 The key advantage of using respirometric data for estimation of substrate biodegradation kinetics is the fact that substrate removal, cell growth and oxygen consumption are all stoichiometrically linked.